-Please remember that invite status information isn't automatically or instantly updated online.
+Please remember that invite status information isn't automatically or instantly updated online and can take up to 3 weeks to be displayed.
+As we approach the 2023 WCQ: Oceanic Championship, the updates will be more frequent.

 How many Duelists will earn invites at a State Championship?